EMERGENCY:

 hospital icon

-only 16
+only 18

-field hospitals are fully functional
+hospitals are partially functional

 Our Impact

 Project HOPE has also helped displaced families access much-needed essentials, including diapers, feminine hygiene products, and cleaning wipes.
-These items help maintain hygiene, provide comfort, and restore a sense of dignity to displaced families navigating loss, upheaval, and the chaos and trauma of war, in addition to helping to prevent the spread of infectious diseases in an environment where access to water and sanitation is limited.
+These items help maintain hygiene, provide comfort, and restore a sense of dignity to displaced families navigating loss, upheaval, and the chaos and trauma of war — in addition to helping to prevent the spread of infectious diseases in an environment where access to water and sanitation is limited.

 In Gaza, Project HOPE:

-• Operates primary and maternal health clinics in Gaza
+• Operates primary and maternal health clinics

-• Provides mental health and psychosocial support for communities in Gaza and the West Bank
+• Provides mental health and psychosocial support

 Do one thing today.